 But one thing that can make reusable water bottles less-than-healthy is all the bacteria collected throughout the day.
 We pick up the water bottle with hands that haven’t been washed.
 We set it down on the ground at the playground.
 It rides around in our purses with who knows what else!
 If you’re like me, you might only scrub out your reusable bottle every other day.
 How to prevent germs transferring from the outside of the bottle into our mouths?
 Or incubating inside the reservoir?

 Once again, essential oils to the rescue!
-Of course, all essential oils have some degree of antibacterial properties.
+Of course, all essential oils have some degree of germ-killing properties.
 Tea tree (melaleuca) has one of the highest, but do you really want that taste in your mouth all day?

 My favorite way to sanitize by far is: lemon oil!